o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

 ## New Subregistry: "flowDiscardClass (Value TBD)" {#subregistry}

-IANA is requested to create a new subregistry titled "flowDiscardClass (Value TBD)" under the IPFIX Information Elements registry, where TBD is the ElementId assigned in {{IANA-IPFIX}}, following the naming convention of existing IE value subregistries
+IANA is requested to create a new subregistry titled "flowDiscardClass (Value TBD)" under the IPFIX Information Elements registry, where TBD is the ElementId assigned in {{iana}}, following the naming convention of existing IE value subregistries.

 * Registration Procedure: Expert Review {{!RFC8126}}
 * Reference: This document; {{!RFC7013}}